AndreClements/bodyTime-exhibition-stokvel/README.md

 # bodyTime() Exhibition Repository
-by André Clements
+**by André Clements**

-**Dates**: March 15–16, 2025
+**Dates:** March 15–16, 2025
-**Venue**: Stokvel Gallery, 27 Boxes, Melville, Johannesburg
+**Venue:** Stokvel Gallery, 27 Boxes, Melville, Johannesburg

 ## Overview
-*bodyTime()* is an intimate, philosophical, and gently subversive exhibition—black-and-white double-exposure photographs, each uniquely printed, exploring embodiment, vulnerability, consent, and the quiet ethics of saying "yes."
+*bodyTime()* is an intimate exhibition featuring black-and-white double-exposure photographs that gently explore embodiment, vulnerability, consent, and the ethics of saying "yes."

-Drawing inspiration from weekly life-drawing sessions, the philosophical nuances of Martha Nussbaum, the poetic shadows of Omar Khayyám, and resisting coercive cycles described in the Karpman Drama Triangle, this exhibition softly challenges the viewer to reconsider what it means to be truly present, honest, and vulnerable through the gentle invitation of consensual intimacy.
+Inspired by regular life-drawing sessions, philosophical insights from Martha Nussbaum, and the poetic reflections of Omar Khayyám, the exhibition softly challenges viewers to reconsider presence, honesty, and vulnerability through consensual intimacy.

 ## Exhibition Concept
 > “In and out, above about, below—
 > it’s all nothing more than a magic shadow show
 > in a box whose candle is the sun,